 His commissions include works for the Cleveland Orchestra, Atlanta Ballet, Nashville Chamber Orchestra, Atlanta Chamber Players, the Georgia Music Teachers Association and the National Association of College Wind & Percussion Instructors.
 Demos is the recipient of numerous grants and awards including a MacDowell Fellowship (2012), Grand Prize in the 2004 Millennium Arts International Competition for Composers, Grand Prize in the 2005 Holyoke Civic Symphony Composition Competition, Birmingham and Atlanta Prizes in the Hultgren 2005 Solo Cello Works Biennial Composition Competition and 16 ASCAP Awards among others.
 His works have been programmed at festivals, symposia and conferences including the 43rd Dimitria Festival (Thessaloniki, Greece); the 18th International Review of Composers (Belgrade Serbia); the International Festival – Institute at Round Top (TX); the Ernest Bloch Music Festival (Newport, OR); the New Music Forum Festival of Contemporary Music (San Francisco, CA); and at National and Regional Conferences of the Society of Composers, Inc. (SCI) and the College Music Society (CMS).
 His music is self-published through Sylvan Lake Press (ASCAP) and has been recorded on Albany Records, MSR Classics and Capstone Records.

 Currently, Demos holds the positions of Professor of Composition and Coordinator of Composition Studies at the Georgia State University School of Music.
 He is the Founder and Artistic Director of the neoPhonia New Music Ensemble.
-Outside of Georgia State University, he serves on the Executive Committee of SCI and as the Musical Director for the Greek Islanders, an ethnic ensemble he founded in 1982 specializing in Greek folk music.
+Outside of Georgia State University, he serves on the Board of Directors for the MacDowell Colony and as the Musical Director for the Greek Islanders, an ethnic ensemble he founded in 1982 specializing in Greek folk music.

 For download versions of the bio and a full curricular vitae, visit the Media Center.